goldenson/pairwithme/README.md

 ---

-- [ ]  Ask you with who you want to pair with
+- [ ]  Pick a random folks to pair with
 - [ ]  Ask what you want to pair
-- [ ]  Book a time slot together in agenda
+- [ ]  Book a time slot together
 - [ ]  Send reminder before the pairing session

 ## Nice to have features later: